 Joining depends on the project type.
 If the project is private, the project owner or an administrator must add you.
 You will receive an email notification when this happens.
 If it is a crowdsourced localization project, you’ll have to go to the public join page and select the language(s) you want to contribute to.

 This is as easy as it gets.
 All you have to do is access the translation page (by clicking on the project in your Dashboard), and type in the translations in the empty boxes on the right, corresponding to the texts in the left column.
 POEditor saves your work automatically, when you click outside the translation box.

 To make it easy for your team to see the translations that require reviewing, just hit the F button (Fuzzy).
 All project members with access to the language will be able to filter the fuzzy translations using the Order and the Show menus.

 Visual guidance during translation

-Sometimes, when translating software strings, you will come across some technical stuff that has to be preserved, in order for the localized software to work properly.
-POEditor shows visual notifications whenever you encounter placeholders, newlines and whitespaces, and when your translation exceeds the length of the original string.
+Sometimes, when translating software strings, you will come across some elements that have to be preserved, in order for the localized software to work properly.
+POEditor gives automated QA notifications whenever you encounter mismatched placeholders, newlines and whitespaces.
+The same goes for when your translation exceeds the length of the original string.

 The Realtime Translation System shows you if another contributor is on the translation page.
-It also shows in real time if a translation is added, edited or deleted.
-The system will mark the translation fields that are being worked on by coloring their borders and, in case someone else is editing the same translation as you, a notification bubble will pop up.
+It also shows in real time if someone adds, edits or deletes a translation.
+The translation editor marks the translation fields where someone is working, by coloring their borders.
+In case someone else is editing the same translation as you, a notification bubble also pops up.

 How to add comments on strings